plaincode

 Final notes

-To use as a metal detector the objects need to be actively magnetic since physically no strong enough oscillation is actively produced on the iPhone.
+To use as a metal detector the objects need to be actively magnetic since physically no strong enough oscillation is actively produced on a typical mobile device (not specifically built for this application).
 This is fundamental.
-If a hardware vendor wants to build an accessory to combine with the phone, please contact us! :-)

 For recreational use only.
 However it CAN (!) be very accurate.
 The measurement is performed as good as possible (we try our best) by using the inbuilt accelerometer and magnetometer to their limits.
 The range of the accelerometer typically has a max of ±3g (~4.2g displayed here if combined) and each magnetometer usually recalibrates internally when over ±120μT in one axis.
 However, tell us your experience!